 The School strives to provide the highest quality education while maintaining affordable fees.
 We depend on the timely payment of tuition and registration fees to cover our obligations.
 Enrolling your child requires a financial commitment much like any other major purchase.
 Please make School tuition a budget priority.
 Failure to make tuition/fee payments by the contractual dates may result in a child being removed from School.
 Transcripts and student records cannot be forwarded to another School if there is an outstanding balance in his/her account, or if there are other outstanding debts.

-Posters and Announcements
+Posters and Flyers

-All posters must be approved at the office before they are displayed in School.
-If a student wishes to put up a poster, he/she should bring it to the office first.
-General announcements are made in the morning.
-Any announcement originating from a student must be cleared by administration.
+All posters must be approved at the front office before they are displayed in School.
+If a student wishes to put up a poster, he/she should bring it to the Principals first.